ashishvshenoy/ashishvshenoy.github.io/_posts/2017-03-21-how-i-built-a-convolutional-neural-network-in-java.md

 | Outputs | 6 Sigmoids |

 ## Forward Pass - Convolutional Layers
 The logic for the forward pass is pretty straightforward.
 It's easy to visualize a smaller matrix sliding over a bigger matrix.
-The details about exactly how the forward pass works is very clearly explained by Andrej Karpathy here : http://cs231n.github.io/convolutional-networks/
+The details about exactly how the forward pass works is very clearly explained by Andrej Karpathy here : [Stanford CS231n](http://cs231n.github.io/convolutional-networks/)
 The Java code that I wrote looks something like this :

 ```java